Sport in Tunisia: Beach volleyball

 Tunisia featured a men's national team in beach volleyball that competed at the 2018–2020 CAVB Beach Volleyball Continental Cup.

 Cycling

-Cycling is a popular recreational sport, with the Tour De Tunisia, being the main annual competition of Cycling in Tunisia.
+Cycling is a recreational sport, with the Tour De Tunisia, being the main annual competition of Cycling in Tunisia.

-Pétanque
+Rugby union

-Pétanque is mostly played in the north of Tunisia.
-Tunisia has won the world championship many times.
+Rugby union is mostly played in the north of Tunisia.
+They are currently ranked 44th in the men's rankings.

 Tennis

 In tennis, Tunisia holds a tournament called Tunis Open.
 Tennis is a minor sport in Tunisia.
 The Tunisian Tennis Federation is governing body of sport in Tunisia.